Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Algorithm

-For aperture arrays, errors on the ideal beam are expected to be direction dependent.
+For aperture arrays, errors on the ideal beam are expected to be direction-dependent.
 This is true for the MWA as well \citep{lenc2017}.
-We find that although the leakages due to the ideal primary beam varies significantly over the angular extent of the Sun, the residual leakages due to $\mathrm{D_i(\nu, t)}$s do not.
+We find that, although the leakages due to the ideal primary beam varies significantly over the angular extent of the Sun, the residual leakages due to $\mathrm{D_i(\nu, t)}$s do not.
 Figure \ref{fig:res_stokes_leakage} shows the residual leakages from Stokes I to other Stokes parameters after the ideal primary beam correction.
-No significant systematic variations are seen across the solar disc after the subtraction of the median leakage, validating the assumption to treat the residual leakage or $\mathrm{D_i(\nu, t)}$s as direction-independent quantities, as mentioned in Sec. \ref{paircars_algorithm}.
-This image based correction for leakages yields the source brightness matrix, $\mathbf{B}_1(\nu,\ t,\ \vec{l})$, which incorporates the first order corrections for these leakages.
+No significant systematic variations are seen across the solar disk after the subtraction of the median leakage, validating the assumption to treat the residual leakage or $\mathrm{D_i(\nu, t)}$s as direction-independent quantities, as mentioned in Sec. \ref{paircars_algorithm}.
+This image-based correction for leakages yields the source brightness matrix, $\mathbf{B}_1(\nu,\ t,\ \vec{l})$, which incorporates the first-order corrections for these leakages.
 Paralleling Eq. \ref{eq:beamcor_2}, $\mathbf{B}_{1,app}(\nu,\ t,\ \vec{l})$ can be written as: